Industries

 AMLR-ready from day one.

-- Registry-verified vendor identity before every payout — RCS (France) · Registro delle Imprese (Italy) · KvK (NL) · Handelsregister (DE) · Bolagsverket (SE) · and more
+RCS (France) · Registro delle Imprese (Italy) · KvK (NL) · Handelsregister (DE) · Bolagsverket (SE) · and more

-- Article 22(6)(a) — verified against reliable, independent sources.
+Verified against reliable, independent sources.
 Direct government registry integrations.
 No aggregators.
 Meets the forthcoming AMLA CDD RTS standard at source.

-- Article 26 — ongoing monitoring with documented refresh cycles.
+Ongoing monitoring with documented refresh cycles.
 12-month / 5-year cycle records generated automatically.
 Event-triggered alerts when circumstances change.

-- Director and UBO identification — Article 20(1)(h).
+Article 20(1)(h).
 Natural persons behind each entity pulled from official registry at each verification.

-- Full audit trail — exportable for regulator review.
+Exportable for regulator review.
 Every verdict timestamped, source-cited, uniquely identified.

 Regulatory timeline